helderberto/use-tgl/README.md

 ## Usage

-To start using the `use-tgl` in your project, first install in your project:
+Install `use-tgl` in your project with the following:

 `yarn add use-tgl` or `npm install use-tgl`